Local Rule 5005. ELECTRONIC FILING, SERVICE, AND TRANSMITTAL OF PAPERS

 (C) A request to be admitted to the bar of this court for purposes of practicing in a particular case filed under LR IA 10-2 of the Local Rules of Practice for the United States District Court for the District of Nevada;

-(5) If exceptional or emergency circumstances prevent a person from filing electronically, the person may ask the clerk to accept the filing under the Exceptional Circumstances Rule as set forth below.
+(5) If exceptional or emergency circumstances prevent a person from filing electronically, the person may ask the clerk to accept the filing under the Exceptional Circumstances Rule, which is set forth below.

 (A) If an attorney or individual asks the clerk to accept a filing on paper because of exceptional or emergency circumstances, the clerk will accept the filing, digitize and index it, and transmit a copy of the filing to the appropriate bankruptcy judge.

-(B) Unless the court directs otherwise, a person filing on paper under exceptional or emergency circumstances must, either concurrently with the filing or within two (2) business days after making it, submit an exceptional circumstances motion.
+(B) Unless the court directs otherwise, a person filing on paper under exceptional or emergency circumstances must, either concurrently with the filing or within two (2) business days after making it, submit an exceptional or emergency circumstances motion.
 If the motion is not made within the time limit, the clerk will strike the paper filing from the docket.
-The exceptional circumstances motion must be accompanied by:
+The exceptional or emergency circumstances motion must be accompanied by:

 (C) Exceptional circumstances include the unpreventable unavailability of Internet services available to the person presenting the filing.
 Filings that assert this ground of exceptional circumstances must detail the extent and nature of the unavailability and what steps (if any) will be taken to ensure that the unavailability will not recur.
 Exceptional circumstances do not include an inability to file because of a failure to receive the training necessary to access the court's electronic filing system.
 In deciding whether to grant the exceptional circumstances motion and allow a paper filing, the court may consider the number and extent of prior motions made by the moving party for exceptions to the electronic filing requirement.

-(6) If the court finds that there are exceptional or emergency circumstances that warrant an exception to the electronic filing requirement, it will grant the motion.
-In addition, if the court has not affirmatively denied the motion within three (3) business days after the clerk receives it, the clerk will consider the motion granted and will not strike the filing.
+(6) If the court finds that there are exceptional or emergency circumstances that warrant an exception to the electronic filing requirement, the court may grant the motion.
+In addition, if the court has not affirmatively denied the motion within five (5) business days after the clerk receives it, the clerk will consider the motion granted and will not strike the filing.
 But if the court denies the motion, the clerk must strike the filing from the court's records, and the filing will be treated as if it had not occurred.

 (1) Parties are authorized to serve documents under Fed.
 R. Civ.
 P. 5(b)(2)(E) through the court’s transmission facilities, subject to the electronic filing procedures, which may be revised from time to time.